 Survey Design and Analysis

-This is an individual assignment in which students design an original survey on a public policy topic, collect primary data from at least 20 respondents, analyze the results, and communicate findings through a brief report (or infographic) and oral presentation.
+Students can work individually or in a group of two to design an original survey on a public policy topic, collect primary data from at least 30 respondents, analyze the results, and communicate findings through a brief report (or infographic) and oral presentation.
 This assignment provides hands-on experience with survey methodology, including questionnaire design, data collection, descriptive analysis, and effective communication of research findings.

 Evaluation Criteria: